-The Law office of Negin Yamini provides hands-on, consistent, quality, and skilled representation in all misdemeanor and felony matters, including driving under the influence, drug offenses, theft offenses, restraining orders, and serious and violent felonies.
+The Los Angeles Criminal Attorney Law Firm provides hands-on, consistent, quality, and skilled representation in all misdemeanor and felony matters, including driving under the influence, drug offenses, theft offenses, restraining orders, and serious and violent felonies.
 For Negin, protecting the accused is a noble way of protecting the integrity of our criminal justice system, and of preserving the significance and value of our constitution.
 For that reason, Negin puts her heart and soul into every case, and tirelessly fights for every one of her clients, no matter how egregious the charges or tedious and intimidating the process.
 Infused with this spirit, Negin carefully evaluates every case, and explores and litigates every possible defense.
 Negin’s strategy—one that has consistently led to favorable resolutions—is to educate the prosecutor about the nuances and complexities involved in a case as well as any and all weaknesses in the prosecution’s account of the case.
 Negin then relentlessly pushes for an outcome most just and best suited to the needs of her client in light of the circumstances.

 What makes Negin Yamini the ideal criminal defense attorney for you in all stages of a criminal prosecution, and no matter where your case is in the process